 - Call NHS 111 if you urgently need medical help or advice but it’s not a life-threatening situation.
 You can also call NHS 111 if you're not sure which NHS service you need;

 - Use the Macclesfield-based GP Out-of-Hours Service which provides assessment, advice and treatment for urgent healthcare problems that cannot safely wait until the next time GP surgeries are open.
 The service can be accessed via NHS 111;

 - Call 999 if someone is seriously ill or injured and their life is at risk;

 - Make an appointment with your GP if you are feeling unwell and it is not an emergency.

-Make sure you speak to your pharmacist about medicines you should have in stock to help get you and your family through the winter season.
+Make sure you also speak to your pharmacist about medicines you should have in stock to help get you and your family through the winter season.
 Also check to see if older neighbours, relatives and friends have the medication they need.

-Please help friends and neighbours, who do not have internet access, by downloading and printing off information from our website and giving it to them.
+Residents can help friends and neighbours, who do not have internet access, by downloading and printing off information from our website and giving it to them.